rootsec1/dict_cli/README.md

 │       └── index.js
 └── yarn.lock
 ```

+## 🚀  Done so far
+- Implemented `enums` for command names.
+- Separation of concerns, `service` layer deals with API calls, `controller` deals with CLI interaction, `helpers` aid controllers with functions specific to the module.
+- `shared` directory contains globally shared resources such as constants and command information.
+- Utility functions are stored in `util` directory.
+- Error management at every stage with `try/catch` being implemented with various error types at the service level as well as the controller level.
+- Minimalist `index.js` entrypoint with necessary imports only.

 ## 📣 Possible Enhancements
 - Fetch API key from environment variables, storing it in code to make testing easier.